SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 > data pertaining to the vaccine's safety and effectiveness should help assure parents and
 > guardians that this vaccine meets our high standards."

-The FDA press release also notes a few sad epidemiological facts:
+The FDA press release also notes a couple epidemiological facts:
 - Kids 5 &ndash; 11 make up 39% of COVID-19 cases in those under 18 in the US.
-So we're biting a _big chunk_ out of kids COVID-19 risk here, keeping our kids safer.
 - Those aren't all mild cases, either: 8300 COVID-19 _hospitalizations_ in kids 5 &ndash; 11 so
   far.
 As of 2021-Oct-17, 691 of those cases under 18 are dead, and of those 146 were kids 5 &ndash; 11.

-So it's a _real risk to kids_ that we're now dramatically lowering.
+Those 2 facts mean: we're biting a _big chunk_ out of a _real risk_ to our kids this way.

 Interestingly, the FDA also authorized a manufacturing change for Pfizer.
 They can now incorporate Tris buffer, a commonly used buffer in many other approved medications, to